 |SEE ON AMAZON →|

-The D6 is Nikon’s best and most expensive full frame camera.
-It’s definitely an option aimed at professional photographers who will not settle for anything less than top notch quality.
+The D6 is Nikon’s best and most expensive full-frame camera.
+It’s definitely an option aimed at professional photographers who will not settle for anything less than top-notch quality.

 This full-frame camera was released in May 2020, so it’s a pretty new toy that not many people have had the opportunity to play with.

 The full-frame camera features Nikon’s most powerful autofocus system yet, with 105 focus points max.
-The DSLR boasts a max standard ISO sensitivity of 102,400, and that can be further expanded up to a whooping ISO 3,280,000.
+The DSLR boasts a max standard ISO sensitivity of 102,400, and that can be further expanded up to a whopping ISO 3,280,000.

 This camera is also great for shooting video, as it can record 4K footage at 30 fps.
 If you go down to Full HD, you’ll be able to record at 60 fps – not quite as impressive as their mirrorless flagship counterpart, but still much better than you’d get on most other full-frame DSLRs